namberino/namberino.github.io/content/posts/tvc-modeling.md

     thrust = peak_thrust
 ```

-This takes up $20%$ of the duration, so it will end at around $30%$ of the full thrust duration, since the rapid rise phase already took up $10%$.
+This will end at around $30%$ of the full thrust duration, since the rapid rise phase already took up $10%$.
 There's also no calculation here, we just assign `peak_thrust` to the `thrust` variable.

-Next, we'll implement the decay phase:
+Next, we'll implement the decay phase ($70%$ of total thrust duration):

 ```py
 elif t < thrust_duration: